Bates Financial Aid Policies

 Tuition, mandatory fees, program deposit.

-Note: If attending an English language university, the costs are calculated on the cost of direct application and enrollment at the university.
-The extra costs of applying through Arcadia, Butler, and other programs are not eligible.
+If attending an English language university, the costs are calculated on the cost of direct application and enrollment at the university.
+The extra costs of applying through Arcadia, IFSA-Butler, and other programs are not eligible.
 The extra costs of optional academic or extracurricular activities are not eligible.

 Housing and food costs for the orientation and academic program.

-Note: These costs are calculated up to the cost of home stays with food options if a range of housing options is available.
-The cost of alternate housing is not included if more expensive than home stays.
-Dormitory costs are based upon accommodation in a double.
+These costs are calculated up to the cost of home stays or dormitories with host-country students with food options if a range of housing options is available.
+The cost of alternate housing is not included if more expensive.
+Dormitory costs are based on accommodation in a double.

 Books and supplies; Personal expenses.

-Note: Students receive the Bates allocation for books and supplies, except for those programs where books are included in program fee.
+Students receive the Bates allocation for books and supplies, except for those programs where books are included in program fee.
 The allocation for “personal expenses” is based on the Bates personal expenses allocation with a cost of living adjustment, if indicated.
 The maximum adjustment is twice the on-campus allocation.
-Note: This allocation is excluded if the program provides a personal expense allocation.
+This allocation is excluded if the program cost includes personal expenses.

 Round trip transportation to the program.

 Costs are based on advance purchase, student fares. $25 is provided for local travel expenses.
-The cost of transportation is provided for one program only.
-If the student studies on two programs, this cost is for the first program.
+The cost of transportation is provided for one semester only.
+If the student studies off-campus for two semesters, this cost is for the first semester.
 The one exception is when the student studies on a Bates FSA program and studies abroad a second time in the same language setting.
 For international students, the cost of round trip travel from Boston to the program/university is addressed, unless lower cost alternatives are more appropriate.

 Off-Campus Study Fee.

 Students are encouraged to apply for non-Bates grants.
 Students may apply outside scholarships toward the work-study and loan portions of their financial aid package and their expected family contribution.
-Students retain the remaining money unless the Bates and outside grants exceed the “Cost of Attendance.”
-(Merit awards as a result of academic performance on the program are divided equally between the student and Bates.)
+Students retain all the outside grant money they receive unless the Bates and outside grants exceed the “Cost of Attendance.”
+(Large merit awards as a result of academic performance on the program are divided equally between the student and Bates.)